Refinance Tax Deductions: What Refinancing Costs Are Deductible And How To Claim Them

 You may have the option to buy discount points when you close on your loan.
 Discount points reduce your interest rate.
 Each point costs 1% of your total loan value.
 For example, if you refinance a loan with a $150,000 principal, each point costs $1,500.
 You might hear a lender refer to this as “buying down” your interest rate.

-Closing Costs On A Rental Property
+Deductions On Closing Costs For A Rental Property

 You have a lot more leeway when deducting closing costs and other upkeep expenses for a refinance on a rental property.
 Some expenses you can claim as deductions on a rental property include: